Braun, 7-run 3rd inning spark Brewers to 11-2 rout of Cubs

 Kyle Schwarber went 0 for 4 with two strikeouts in his return following a two-week stint in the minor leagues.

-Milwaukee starter Zach Davies (10-4) allowed two runs on five hits in six innings for the win.
+Cubs starter Mike Montgomery (1-6) gave up seven runs and six hits in 2 1/3 innings.

-Cubs starter Mike Montgomery (1-6) gave up seven runs on six hits in 2 1/3 innings.
+''Honestly, there's not a lot to talk about,'' Chicago manager Joe Maddon said. ''That game goes in the trash can as quickly as any game we've ever played.
+We just didn't pitch early, and it's difficult to fight back from that moment.''

 After Milwaukee took a 2-0 lead in the first on RBI hits by Santana and Hernan Perez, Braun's two-run homer with one out in the third made it 4-0.

-Montgomery was yanked after giving up singles to each of the next three batters and left trailing 5-0.
+Montgomery was yanked after giving up singles to the next three batters and left trailing 5-0.

 Jack Leathersich came on and walked the first three batters he faced - the last two forcing in runs.
 A sacrifice fly by Jonathan Villar made it 8-0 and Santana capped the rally with an RBI double to make it 9-0.